 Pollution can obfuscate the forecast, too, making it much more difficult for farmers to correctly assess decisions regarding harvesting, planting, and tilling the ground.

 Another difficulty of traditional methods is determining soil quality.
-Crops require a diverse and healthy soil biome with nutrients like nitrogen, potassium, and phosphorous, but it can be quite challenging to determine whether these nutrients are in the soil in high enough levels.
+Crops require a diverse and healthy soil biome with nutrients like nitrogen, potassium, and phosphorous, but it can be quite challenging to determine whether these nutrients are in the soil at high enough levels.
 The ambiguity of soil quality can lead to poor crop quality.

 How Is AI Used in Agriculture?